 “I still have to do this.
 When I’m typing my last name—and it’s long, I have two Os and two Ls—the last thing I want is someone thinking I can’t even spell my last name,” Goodfellow says.

-Need a few more examples of what this looks like in action?
-Here are some sample subject lines.
+Need a few examples of what all this advice looks like in action?
+Here are some sample subject lines for different scenarios.

 - Operations manager